jhawe/jhawe.github.io/_posts/2019-01-20-analysis-skillcraft-kaggle.md

 ## Performance

 Wonderful!
 So we now fitted the random forest model, but what do we see here?
-Apparently we were not able to do a satisfying job here (out-of-bag error rate (OOB) around 64%!).
+Apparently we were not able to do a satisfying job (out-of-bag error rate (OOB) around 64%!).
-That's disappointing.
+That's disappointing...

 ## Mock predictions
-Looking at the confusion matrix we seem to be fairly 'close' with most predictions.
-Since this is just for fun, let's define new 'mock' league, deviding the player into 'good' and 'bad' ones.
-Maybe we can do better on this two classes case?
+Looking at the confusion matrix, however, we seem to be fairly 'close' with most predictions (if we assume that e.g. Silver league is similar to Bronze and Gold, etc.).
+Since this analysis is just for fun, let's define new 'mock' leagues, deviding the player into 'good' and 'bad' ones.
+Maybe we can do better on these two classes case?